ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 docker build --target test --tag demo/api:test ./api
 ```

 In January I attended GoDays 2020 in Berlin.
-There was a wonderful presentation showcasing how to run integration tests in containers.
-If you wish to do this, check out this cool library [testcontainers-go](https://github.com/testcontainers/testcontainers-go).
+There was a wonderful presentation showcasing how to run integration and end to end tests in containers.
+If you wish to do this, check out the [slides](https://speakerdeck.com/godays/integration-and-end-to-end-testing-with-testcontainers-go-nikolay-kuznetsov-and-erdem-toraman-zalando).
+The libraries being used are [testcontainers-go](https://github.com/testcontainers/testcontainers-go) and [moby-ryuk](https://github.com/testcontainers/moby-ryuk).

 # Conclusion